Table Of Contents_

 WHY WE LIKE IT: This bistro-style, rectangular table will accommodate two and fits just about anywhere.
 It’s made of solid parawood and we found it to be quite sturdy, in addition to being easy to assemble.

 This relatively small and rectangular table is an excellent option for DIY-lovers that want the freedom to fully customize their new furniture.
 It comes unfinished, which means it needs a quick “finish” sanding, and it also needs to be stained or painted.
 After the paint or stain is dry, a clear coat needs to be applied to protect the surface.
 Those looking for a finished, ready-to-use table should go with another model.
+Make the perfect poached eggs with our best egg poachers.

 The table is 22” wide by 36” long and it stands 30” off the floor, well above the average waist height.
 It’s made of solid parawood, also called Hevea Brasiliensis.
 The material is durable, easy to finish, and looks fantastic when complete.
 Two 9” drop leaves on each side fold down to save space.
 While you’re at it, upgrade your office with the best standing desk.